machinexa2/XSSTerminal/README.md

 Python3 code is deprecated and archived.
 Please use go and improve it instead but i feel lazy sometimes and use python3 coz i feel its better.

 ## Installation:
-`go get -u -v github.com/machinexa2/XSSTerminal`
+`go get -u -v github.com/machinexa2/XSSTerminal` or you can use git clone the use archived version.

 ## Example Use:
 Using old python3 version, this is what xss development looks like.
 I was developing xss payload for CTF.